 We would like to highlight a very important topic of security and privacy: the protection of personal data.
 Not only with the advent of the GDPR, the protection of confidentiality and also integrity of personal data has become of paramount importance.
 Especially in a medical use case, such as UC2.
 However, we would like to note that when we speak of confidentiality protection for GDPR-compliance we can as well map the technical protection mechanisms of SEMIoTICS to protect the confidentiality of trade-secrets.
 Following the definition in TRIPS from the World Trade Organization, trade secrets describe information that is considered to have a commercial value due to its secrecy and that its secrecy must be protected against third parties.
-So, when we can prohibit that information is made available or disclosed to unauthorized individuals, which is the more technical definition of confidentiality from ISO 27000, then we can protect both personal data to comply with the GDPR in the title.
+So, when we can prohibit that information is made available or disclosed to unauthorized individuals, which is the more technical definition of confidentiality from ISO 27000, then we can protect both personal data to comply with the GDPR or trade-secrets.
+In use case 2 the former is the more important case, due to which we decided to put GDPR in the title.